jdx/mise/docs/dev-tools/shims.md

 ### Env vars and shims

 A downside of shims is the "mise environment" is only loaded when a shim is called.
-This means if you set an environment variable in `.mise.toml`, it will only be run when a shim is called.
+This means if you set an environment variable in `mise.toml`, it will only be run when a shim is called.
 So the following only works under `mise activate`:

 ```sh